cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The protocol as specified in this document does not target the following goals:

 * Post quantum security.
-FROST requires the hardness of the Discrete Logarithm Problem.
+FROST, like generic Schnorr signatures, requires the hardness of the Discrete Logarithm Problem.
 * Robustness.
 In the case of failure, FROST requires aborting the protocol.
 * Downgrade prevention.
 The sender and receiver are assumed to agree on what algorithms to use.
 * Metadata protection.
 If protection for metadata is desired, a higher-level communication